 A career in individual support is about helping maintain community well-being.
 It's a rewarding, often selfless, role that extends across many social, emotional and physical areas.
 A qualification is as much about developing your career as it is about making a commitment to help those around you.

-Holmesglen's Community and Transitional Education shares five important tips for those looking to turn an aspiration into a profession.
+Holmesglen's Community and Social Inclusion Department shares five important tips for those looking to turn an aspiration into a profession.

 Consider what matters to you

 Deciding on a career, or a career-change, can be daunting.
 The path that you choose should be an honest reflection of who you are; an active expression of your values and of what matters to you.
 Ask yourself – what sort of activities bring me the most satisfaction?
 If your answer is to support people to experience a high quality of life, then you may like to consider working as an individual support worker with people who are ageing or have a disability.